-How to Make Tamarindo Water: A Delicious and Refreshing Drink
+How To Make Tamarindo Water: A Refreshing Drink

 The tamarind fruit is one of those things that people either love or hate.
 For me, it’s always been somewhere in the middle.
 I’ve never had much luck with tamarind powder, but I like tamarind juice.
 When we found out there was a brand of tamarind juice concentrate, we thought it would be great to add some to our drinks.